 ++ Table Graphic Jump Location Table 26–1.
 Causes of Chronic Hypertension. ||Download (.pdf)

 Chronic renal failure

 Systemic lupus erythematosus

 Classification of hypertension during pregnancy can be viewed as a continuum.
 On one end of the spectrum is the patient with hypertension that was present before pregnancy (or was recognized during the first half of pregnancy), does not worsen appreciably during pregnancy, and persists after delivery.
 This condition would be classified as chronic hypertension.
 On the other end of the spectrum is the patient with no evidence of chronic hypertension who experiences the abrupt onset of hypertension and proteinuria late in pregnancy followed by complete resolution postpartum.
 In this case, the hypertension observed during pregnancy may be the result of factors related entirely to pregnancy and not to an underlying medical cause.
 This condition would be classified as preeclampsia.
-Between these 2 extremes are gestational hypertension and cases in which varying degrees of preeclampsia ...
+Between these 2 extremes are gestational hypertension and cases in which varying degrees of preeclampsia are superimposed ...